Trevor Letowski: International play

-Post-playing career
+Coaching career

 Letwoski returned to where he began his playing career taking up an assistant coaching role with the Sarnia Sting on April 17, 2010 for the 2010–11 season.
 However, on February 6, 2011, Dave MacQueen was fired as head coach and GM whereas Letowski took over serving as interim head coach.
 In 18 games as head coach, the Sting went 7–10–1, and ultimately missed the playoffs for the second straight season.
 He returned to his assistant position under the Sting's next head coach, Jacques Beaulieu, in 2011–12 before being promoted to head coach on June 14, 2013.

 On July 9, 2015, Letowski was hired by the Windsor Spitfires as their assistant coach, after previous assistant coach Bob Jones was hired by the Oshawa Generals.
 After two seasons, he was promoted to head coach of the Spitfires in 2017 when Rocky Thompson left to become the head coach of the Chicago Wolves in the American Hockey League (AHL).

-In 2021, he was hired by the Montreal Canadiens of the National Hockey League (NHL) as an assistant coach.
+In July 2021, Letowski was hired by the Montreal Canadiens of the National Hockey League (NHL) as an assistant coach.
+Following five seasons with the Canadiens organization, it was announced that he had stepped away from his role in July 2026.